Supplement: Testing Before July 2026 #

 Key Information: A characteristic of good traffic handling is passing messages exactly as received.

 Good traffic handlers relay messages word-for-word, without “improving” or paraphrasing.
+The newer pool replaces this question entirely with one about Winlink.

-Key Information: RACES (Radio Amateur Civil Emergency Service) is: a radio service using amateur frequencies for emergency management or civil defense communications, using amateur stations for such communications, with amateur operators certified by a civil defense organization as being enrolled in that organization.
+Key Information: RACES (Radio Amateur Civil Emergency Service) is a radio service using amateur frequencies for emergency management or civil defense communications, using amateur stations for such communications, with amateur operators certified by a civil defense organization as being enrolled in that organization.

 What is a LEO Satellite? #